Deltares/D-FAST_Bank_Erosion/docs/usermanual/userman.md

 An example is: 1 scenario with a subsoil of sand and 1 scenario with a subsoil of clay.
 This means that only the type of subsoil is changed and the other input remains unchanged.

-## WAQUA-computations
+## D-Flow FM-computations
-Before WAQBANK can be used, steady state WAQUA-computations  have to be performed for each discharge level.
+Before D-FAST Bank Erosion can be used, steady state D-Flow FM-computations  have to be performed for each discharge level.
 This first requires a schematisation of the discharge hydrograph in discharge levels and a probability per discharge step.
 The discretisation of the discharge hydrograph is not a trivial procedure.
 Deltares advises to use at least ten discharge levels.

-By default two figures are generated during WAQBANK computation which the user can use to check if the discharge levels are chosen properly.
+By default two figures are generated during D-FAST Bank Erosion computation which the user can use to check if the discharge levels are chosen properly.
 These are a figure with water levels and a figure with flow velocities.
 In both figures the area that is sensitive to erosion is indicated.
 Based on these figures it can be decided to include or remove discharge levels from the computation.
-For each discharge level an SDS-file (WAQUA output file) must be provided.
+For each discharge level an NetCDF map-file (D-Flow FM output file) must be provided.
-WAQBANK uses the water levels and flow velocities that are stored in the last time step.
+D-FAST Bank Erosion uses the water levels and flow velocities that are stored in the last time step.
-It is important that the WAQUA computations are in steady state.
+It is important that the D-Flow FM computations are in steady state.
 The probability (normalized weighting of the time period) per discharge level is defined by the user in the definition file.

-Note: It is of utmost importance that in the SDS-file with the reference (average) discharge (which is used to establish the initial bank lines) the water remains within the main channel during the whole computation.
+Note: It is of utmost importance that in the NetCDF map-file with the reference (average) discharge (which is used to establish the initial bank lines) the water remains within the main channel during the whole computation.
 Practically this means that the simulation has to be started with a low initial water level with no (or as little as possible) water in the flood plains.
 When this criterion is not met, strange peaks in the detected bank lines may occur.